GitbookIO/gitbook/docs/config.md

 # Configuration

 GitBook allows you to customize your book using a flexible configuration.
 These options are specified in a `book.json` file.
+For authors, not used to write JSON, you can validate the syntax using [jsonlint](http://jsonlint.com).

 ### Configuration Settings